guidoism/escape/inspiration/jonesforth.md

 (
         NOTES ----------------------------------------------------------------------

-        DOES> isn't possible to implement with this FORTH because we don't have a separate data pointer.
+        DOES> isn't possible to implement with this Forth because we don't have a separate data pointer.
 )